Fraud Blocker Black mould on windows | What causes it and how to remove it

 Why is black mould growth always worst around the window?

-The window is usually the coldest part of any room, so mould growth on the frame and sill will appear here first.
+The window is usually the coldest part of any room, so mould growth on the frame and sill, including mould on window frames, will appear here first.

 Conclusion